-Prior to starting their life out at sea, the “juvenile” fish have a two year period on land in our freshwater facilities.
+Before starting their life out at sea, the “juvenile” fish have a two-year period on land in our freshwater facilities.
 When they are around 800g, these fish are transported to our sea farms where they will spend 7-8 months at sea.
 In this period, they will undergo a finishing process of growth and maturation.
-At the time of harvest these fish will weigh approx. 3-5kg.
+At the time of harvest, these fish will weigh approx. 3-5kg.

 This low saline water also means that we are not affected by the parasite problems experienced in other, fully saline locations.

-Here you can see a small film about the travel from fish farm to sea farm:
+Here you can see a small film about the travel from freshwater farm to sea farm: